-Long ago in a galaxy far far away….
-I was in a theater in New Orleans, back in 1977, watching the original Star Wars movie.
-In a wonderful twist of time and space adventures my daughter, Jubilee, was able to experience new Star Wars movies as a kid as well.
+Long ago in a galaxy far, far away….
+I was in a theater in New Orleans back in 1977, watching the original Star Wars movie.
+In a beautiful twist of time and space adventures, my daughter, Jubilee, was able to experience new Star Wars movies as a kid as well.
 In 2017 “The Last Jedi” was soon to come out.
-Jubilee and I were playing in that galaxy far, far away often.
-Using “the force” and saving the universe.
-I had a lesson with Thomas Jostlein, associate principal of the St. Louis Symphony, and was soon to have a lesson with his teacher Roger Rocco, former tubist with the Chicago Symphony.
-As I explained these lessons to Jubilee, she noticed that they sounded like Yoda.
-Wrong she was not.
+Jubilee and I were playing in that galaxy far, far away often, using “the force” and saving the universe.
+I had a lesson with Thomas Jostlein, associate principal of the St. Louis Symphony, and soon had a lesson with his teacher Roger Rocco, former tubist with the Chicago Symphony.
+As I explained these lessons to Jubilee, she noticed they sounded like Yoda.
+Wrong, she was not.

 A Promise to Arnold Jacobs

-From our first coffee together Thomas spoke of his former teachers, Arnold Jacobs and Roger Rocco, with great reverence.
+From our first coffee, Thomas spoke of his former teachers, Arnold Jacobs and Roger Rocco, with great reverence.
 Yoda and Obi-Wan had both studied with Arnold Jacobs as teenagers.
 Arnold Jacobs had a great understanding of what goes on when we play music.
 This understanding led him to focus on the mind’s part in the equation.
-He forced the students to be aware of how they were thinking while playing their instruments.
-His research into what is actually going on when we play was extensive.
+He forced the students to be aware of their thinking while playing their instruments.
+His research into what is going on when we play was extensive.
 This brief excerpt from www.arnoldjacobs.com will help show the extent of his study.

 Arnold Jacobs: A Doctor of Music Making

 “Jacobs was hired as the Chicago Symphony tubist in 1944.
 Soon after, he began his life-long study of human biology and psychology.
-During the early-1950s he began conducting experiments at the Univ. of Chicago Medical School, and Mayo Clinic.
-Among his many experiments were measuring intra-oral air pressures and airflow rates.
-During the late-1940s and early-1950s, Jacobs began teaching from a position of neuroplasticity, even though neuroscientists at that time taught the exact opposite.
-During the 1990s, with the advent of MRI, fMRI, and CT scan brain diagnostic capabilities, brain science caught up to Jacobs, and now we see neuroplasticity as an accepted fact, being discussed and written about often.”
+During the early-1950s, he began conducting experiments at the Univ. of Chicago Medical School and Mayo Clinic.
+Among his many experiments was measuring intra-oral air pressures and airflow rates.
+During the late-1940s and early-1950s, Jacobs began teaching from a position of neuroplasticity, even though neuroscientists taught the exact opposite.
+During the 1990s, with the advent of MRI, fMRI, and CT scan diagnostic capabilities, brain science caught up to Jacobs.
+Now we see neuroplasticity as an accepted fact, being discussed and written about often.”

-Since his death in 1998, it has been the mission of Roger Rocco and other students who have been touched by his teachings to explain what the master had found and to develop methods with these principles in mind.
-Thomas encouraged me to set up a lesson with Roger Rocco shortly after we started our lessons together so I contacted him.
+Since he died in 1998, it has been the mission of Roger Rocco and other students who have been touched by his teachings to explain what the master had found and to develop methods with these principles in mind.
+Thomas encouraged me to set up a lesson with Roger Rocco shortly after we started our lessons together, so I contacted him.

 Readers are Leaders

-Obi-Wan had me reading all I could find on Arnold Jacobs and when I emailed Yoda he sent me to read his, Roger Rocco’s, blog as well.
-As I continued Obi-Wan’s weekly lessons, these blogs were great cement to make the concrete ideas I was now using to teach the over fifty students coming to me each week for lessons.
+Obi-Wan had me reading all I could find on Arnold Jacobs, and when I emailed Yoda, he sent me to read his, Roger Rocco’s, blog as well.
+As I continued Obi-Wan’s weekly lessons, these blogs were excellent cement to make the concrete ideas I used to teach the over fifty students coming to me each week for lessons.

-I had students of piano, voice, trumpet, trombone, as well as horn.
-I was doing my own experiments in my laboratory developing storytellers of sound.
-This method was working wonders for these musicians.
+I had students in piano, voice, trumpet, trombone, and horn.
+I was doing my experiments in my laboratory, developing storytellers of sound.
+This method worked wonders for these musicians.
 My tone-deaf brass players were on the way to being cured and would soon be singing in Italian.
 Young and old, these students were learning to sing in their imaginations.
-The results were astounding to me and we were just getting started.
+The results were astounding to me, and we were just getting started.

 Required Reading for Roger Rocco

 Roger Rocco teaches most of his lessons on skype.
-Yoda was doing that long before we were forced to zoom all of our lessons due to Covid protocols.
-After a few lessons with Obi-Wan, I knew what to focus on while I was playing.
-The sound I was making was coming from my own inner hearing.
+Yoda was doing that long before we were forced to zoom all our lessons due to Covid protocols.
+After a few lessons with Obi-Wan, I knew what to focus on while playing.
+The sound I was making was coming from my inner hearing.
 My physical actions were responses to the thoughts of sound.
-I was playing with more consistent phrases and enjoyed playing the horn much more.
-Obi-Wan had shifted my goals from building muscles in the embouchure, to focusing my mind to sing without distraction.
+I played with more consistent phrases and enjoyed playing the horn much more.
+Obi-Wan had shifted my goals from building muscles in the embouchure to focusing my mind on singing without distraction.
 The focus was to be on the music that I was playing and not the instrument or the body I was using to play it with.

 It was a challenge to keep from having thoughts about my body.
-Or the horn, the big game, the laundry, or whatever I’d be having for dinner that night.
-Now that I had a direction for improvement I believed in my mental focus was the game.
-My next request for a lesson with Yoda was met with three books to read.
-I’ve asked him if he meant to give them to me in any specific order and he said no. I know that they were given in perfect order for me.
+Or the horn, the big game, the laundry, or whatever I’d have for dinner that night.
+Now that I had a direction for improvement, I believed my mental focus was the game.
+My subsequent request for a lesson with Yoda was met with three books to read.
+I asked him if he meant to give them to me in any specific order, and he said no. I know that they were given in perfect order for me.
 To say I am given a small taste of these books here is an extreme exaggeration.
-Read them for yourselves, they’re worth it!
+Read them for yourselves; they’re worth it!
 I’ll just tease them a little to whet your appetite and save deeper explorations for future blogs.

 The Secret of The Ages

-This book was originally published in 1925 as “The Book of Life“.
+This book was initially published in 1925 as “The Book of Life.”
 Robert Collier’s The Secret of the Ages begins by pointing out evidence of the life force.
-This is perfect, I thought, Yoda wants me to read about the force.
+This is perfect, I thought; Yoda wants me to read about the force.
 It is easy to see the life force at work in the world.
 In my yard, the deer eat the trees and flowers and digest their food.
-Then they eliminate the waste to enrich the soil for more trees to grow to feed more deer.
-One of the many circles of life.
+Then they eliminate the waste to enrich the soil for more trees to grow to feed more deer—one of the many circles of life.

-In the world that is the body, we can see it too.
-When we work out our muscles grow.
+In the world, that is the body; we can see it too.
+When we work out, our muscles grow.
 If we need to run a mile in a certain amount of time, the body will change to meet the challenge.
 Animals have evolved to fit their needs as well.
 Fish have gills to breathe underwater.
 The birds have feathers for flight.
-And the Alaskan Wood Frog actually freezes, stopping the breathing and the heart to survive the harsh winter.
+And the Alaskan Wood Frog freezes, stopping the breathing and the heart to survive the harsh winter.
 They thaw out in the spring and hop along, unphased by the -80 degree winter they’ve just survived.
-The human-animal has something extra it seems.
-The mind, and the secret of the ages is the power of the subconscious mind.
+The human-animal has something extra, it seems.
+The mind, and the secret of the ages, is the power of the subconscious mind.

 The conscious mind is the inner monologue.
-The thoughts about the past or present and any ideas we have about our surroundings.
+The thoughts about the past or present and our ideas about our surroundings.
 Our labels and judgments about anything from safety in our environment to the color or smell we experience from our senses.
 “Our conscious awareness is the gateway leading to the subconscious mind.”
 Roger Rocco

-The subconscious mind is the real worker.
-It beats our hearts and keeps us breathing all night long while we are asleep.
-And It has great power when directed properly.
-The purpose of the book is to bring you to the realization of your inner power.
+The subconscious mind is the actual worker.
+It beats our hearts and keeps us breathing all night while asleep.
+And It has excellent power when appropriately directed.
+The book aims to bring you to the realization of your inner power.
 To teach direct methods of drawing upon this power.
 The force is inside of you, the subconscious mind.
 And it’s waiting for you to tap into it.
 I loved this idea.

 The Power of Now

 Another tool for my mental focus was right in the title.
-The power of now means staying in the present moment in time instead of thinking about the past or the future.
+The power of now means staying in the present moment instead of thinking about the past or the future.
 The power of now in music is the power of the note you are currently playing.
-With no ideas of past or future, I have no thoughts about the music that has already happened or the notes yet to come, I am present and always in the action that I am currently performing.
-You can’t do anything about past missed notes or future ones for that matter.
-Think of the sound of the note you are playing till it is time for the next note.
+With no ideas of the past or future, I have no thoughts about the music that has already happened or the notes yet to come, and I am present and always in the action that I am currently performing.
+You can’t do anything about past missed notes or future ones, for that matter.
+Think of the sound of the note you are playing till it is time for the following note.

 Fear and Worry

-Most of the things I’ve worried about happening have never happened and if they do happen I’ve suffered twice with my worrying.
+Most of the things I’ve worried about happening have never happened, and if they do happen, I’ve suffered twice with my worrying.
 Being fearful can also get out of hand.
 A missed note has rarely caused any injury to the audience or even the horn player.
-It is ok to fearlessly miss notes.
-In fact, it is best to let go and not even care about the results.
+It is ok to miss notes fearlessly.
+It is best to let go and not even care about the results.
 You play more right notes because you’ve relieved so much tension by not thinking.
-You’re too busy playing the next note if you’re truly in the now.
+You’re too busy playing the following note if you’re truly in the now.
 This idea leads nicely into the final book.

 Trading in the Zone

 The last book on Roger Rocco’s Reading list was Trading in the Zone: Master the Market with Confidence, Discipline and a Winning Attitude by Mark Douglas.
-At the sight of this title, I was wondering whether Yoda was telling me that musicians should always have a backup plan.
-It didn’t take long to see the master’s point and recognize his teaching coming out in these pages.
+At the sight of this title, I wondered whether Yoda was telling me musicians should always have a backup plan.
+It didn’t take long to see the master’s point and recognize his teaching in these pages.
 It shows us the market as a world of uncertainty and chaos that can change without logic or pattern but has overall tendencies that are predictable.
 How to set up and stick to principles that can give us the best overall chance for success without worry or fear of failure bothering our next best move.
-With a firm grip on the principle of how things work, the discipline to keep to what we know works, and a right-winning attitude, the path to eventual success is ensured.
+With a firm grip on how things work, the discipline to keep to what we know works, and a right-winning attitude, the path to eventual success is ensured.

-Once you have done the work.
-Learned the piece and prepared for whatever you are about to play, you stay in the moment and put it out there without any thought of how it is going.
+Once you have done the work and learned the piece, and prepared for whatever you are about to play.
+You stay in the moment and put it out there without considering how it is going.
 This book made me aware of the habits and tendencies I had picked up from early childhood, mostly from being told no or don’t.
-The fear of playing a wrong note, coming in during the rest, or just overall embarrassing myself on stage was not totally derived from the experiences I’d had playing.
-Though some were, and even those experiences were adding to the subconscious fear of being wrong that hampered my musical output.
+The fear of playing a wrong note, coming in during the rest, or embarrassing myself on stage was not derived from the experiences I’d had playing.
+Though some were, and even those experiences added to the subconscious fear of being wrong that hampered my musical output.